-If a female partner of a male patient becomes pregnant between the patient's informed consent and 12 months after the end of treatment, the male participant can continue with the study if they agree to use condoms in line with the protocol.
+If a female partner of a male patient becomes pregnant between the patient's full study registration and 12 months after the end of treatment, the male participant can continue with the study if they agree to use condoms in line with the protocol.
 Their partner will be followed up if they have given consent to pregnancy monitoring.